Mid-America Christian University: Athletics

 The Mid-America Christian (MACU) athletic teams are called the Evangels.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) since the 2007–08 academic year.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Central Region of the Division I level.

 MACU competes in eight intercollegiate varsity sports: Men's sports include baseball, basketball and soccer; while women's sports include basketball, soccer, softball and volleyball; and co-ed sports include eSports.

-Men's basketball

 In 2016, the men's basketball team won the Buffalo Funds NAIA Championship in Kansas City, Missouri.
 This was the school's first and only NAIA national title (although they have won several NCCAA titles).

-Men's soccer

 In 2018, the men's soccer team won the SAC conference tournament championship.
 This was the first SAC title MACU has claimed in any sport.